Generic Name: clindamycin phosphate and benzoyl peroxide

 |Very Severe||Highly inflammatory lesions predominate, variable number of comedones, many papules/pustules and many nodulocystic lesions|

-The results of Study 1 at week 12 are presented in the table below:
+The results of Trial 1 at week 12 are presented in Table 2:

 |EGSS Clear or Almost Clear||115 (29%)||84 (21%)||76 (19%)||29 (14%)|